wmolina-cyber/azure-part2/README.md

 - Connect to my Windows 10 Virtual Machine using Remote Desktop.
 - Install and use Wireshark to capture network traffic.
 - Observe and filter ICMP traffic.
-- Ping the Ubuntu VM and a public website from the Windows 10 VM.
+- Ping the Ubuntu VM from the Windows 10 VM.

 ---